February 28 ~ Commitment to Excellence Andretti: A Driving Passion

-"If everything's under control, you're going too slow," the racer said.
+"If everything's under control, you're just not going fast enough," he once said.

 "Circumstances may cause interruptions and delays, but never lose sight of your goal," said the distinguished racer who took his fourth Indy Car championship at age 46, generally considered over-the-hill for drivers.

 The charismatic legend retired from competition at the end of the 1994 season.
 But the dynasty continues.
-Son Michael has become a top racer and Andretti's other son Jeff and nephew John have shown magic behind the wheel.
+Son Michael has become a top racer.
+His other son Jeff and nephew John have also shown the Andretti magic behind the wheel.
+In February 2009 he recommended his 22-year-old grandson Marco for a future Formula One ride.

 "The crashes people remember, but drivers remember the near misses," Andretti said.
 "While life is not always fair, it is manageable.
 It is a matter of attitude and confidence."